flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 ### 11.2 General Bounded Integer Knapsack

 Now allow each item to be selected more than once, but impose an integer upper bound.
+As in the standard knapsack setting, assume the weights, profits, capacity, and upper bounds are nonnegative integers.

 Consider